AnsImran/Classifying-Stars-Galaxies-and-Quasars-using-Photometric-Data/README.md

 # Classifying-Quasars-Galaxies-Stars-using-Photometry
+_Note: There are 2 notebooks [photometry.ipynb](photometry.ipynb) (models were initially created and ensembled here) and [production.ipynb](production/production.ipynb) (already saved models were loaded and used in production)_

-#### In this notebook I have tried to classify Quasars, Galaxies and Stars using photometric data.
+### I have tried to classify Quasars, Galaxies and Stars using photometric data.
 ### Motivations:
 Large catalogs of unlabelled stellar objects are available.
 Labelling these stellar objects is important for a number of reasons.
 E.g: for statistical poulation analyses and for [testing cosmological models](https://academic.oup.com/mnras/article/444/1/2/1016765) to name a few.
 Although these stellar objects can be classified by analyzing their optical spectrums but that process is time consuming.
 [Next generation of telescopes](https://ui.adsabs.harvard.edu/abs/2019ApJ...873..111I/abstract) will increase the quantity of available unlabelled data even more!
 That's why we have tried to use the photometric data and a combination of machine learning approaches to label the stellar objects.